This Site Was Built With You In Mind!

 In the picture above, notice how the coil spring is part of the strut assembly.

-Another question I get a lot is; Can a bad or leaking shock/strut cause a wheel bearing to go bad?
+Another question I get a lot is; Can a bad or leaking shock/strut cause a wheel bearing to fail?
 And the answer is No!
 A bad or leaking strut or shock will give your vehicle poor ride quality, but it can't ruin a wheel bearing.
-If you have ever see a vehicle going down the highway bouncing continuously after hitting a bridge expansion joint, you are witnessing someone who's driving a vehicle with blown out shock absorbers, they should be asking, Do I Need Shocks?
+Suppose you see a car going down the highway bouncing continuously after hitting a bridge expansion joint.
+In that case, you are witnessing someone who's driving a vehicle with blown out shock absorbers.
+They should be asking, Do I Need Shocks?

-In my opinion, driving a vehicle with bad shocks or struts can be dangerous because you cannot control you vehicle from bouncing.
-If you were to hit a large dip or hump in the road, your tires could literally leave the pavement and cause you to lose control of your vehicle.
+In my opinion, driving with worn shocks or struts can be dangerous because you cannot control your car from bouncing.
+If you were to hit a large dip or hump in the road, your tires could leave the pavement and cause you to lose control of your vehicle.
 So if you notice your vehicle not holding to the road well, it may be time to replace your struts or shocks.

 The Strut Below Just Started to Leak Oil

-This is a good question, and my answer is a question, Can you afford to replace shocks in sets of two?
-I recommend replacing shocks in sets of two, front's, or rears, not left side or right side.
+This question is tricky, and my answer is a question.
+Can you afford to replace shocks in sets of two?
+I recommend replacing shocks in groups of two, front's, or rears, not the left or right sides.
 When you replace the shocks in pairs, it keeps the ride quality balanced, but if you cannot afford to replace two at a time, you can get away with replacing just the damaged one.

-It's very uncommon to replace all four shocks at once, first of all, it's rare to find all four shocks damaged at the same time, and second, the cost would be a big nut to swallow.
-So if your mechanic says you need all four shocks replaced, ask them to show you why, it should be pretty obvious, because if that were true, I think your ride quality would have tipped you off.
+It's very uncommon to replace all four shocks at once.
+First of all, it's rare to find all four shocks damaged all at once, and second, the cost would be a big nut to swallow.
+So if your mechanic says you need all four shocks replaced, ask them to show you why.
+It should be pretty obvious because if that were true, I think your ride quality would have tipped you off.

 The Strut Below Has Been Leaking For Some Time and Dirt Has collected On The Leaking Oil

-The car in the video is a bit exaggerated but not to far from reality.
-If your shocks were real bad and you hit a large hump or bump, your tires could actually leave the ground and you could lose control of your car.
-If your car was this bad, you definitely would not have to ask "Do I Need Shocks" lol
+The car in the video is a bit exaggerated but not too far from reality.
+If your shocks were real bad and you hit a large hump or bump, your tires could actually leave the ground, and you could lose control of your car.
+If your vehicle were this bad, you definitely would not have to ask, "Do I Need Shocks" lol

-The picture in this video doesn't do the video justice, it's actually a great video on how to bounce test your vehicle and test your shocks.
-This guys shocks are completely blow out in the rear and could be very dangers if he hit a large dip or hump.
+The picture in this video doesn't do the video justice.
+It's a great video on how to bounce test your vehicle and test your shocks.
+This guy's shocks are completely blow out in the rear and could be very dangerous if he hit a large dip or hump.